Ireland–Israel relations: 2020 to present

+In May 2025, Ireland's national broadcaster, RTÉ, sought a meeting with the European Broadcasting Union to discuss Israel's inclusion in the Eurovision Song Contest.
+The request came in the context of "the ongoing events in the Middle East and by the horrific impact on civilians in Gaza, and the fate of Israeli hostages" and followed a call by the NUJ Dublin Broadcasting Branch to follow the lead of other European public service stations in seeking discussions on Israel's participation in the that year's event.
+The Israeli ambassador to Ireland, Dana Erlich, criticised the move accusing RTÉ of "showing bias against Israel".
+Following the contest, RTÉ followed Spanish broadcaster, RTVE, in requesting a breakdown of the vote.
+The Irish jury had awarded Israel seven points, and received ten points from the public vote.

+In May 2025, Ireland's president, President Michael D Higgins said accusations of anti-Semitism against those who criticise the policies of Israeli Prime Minister Benjamin Netanyahu amount to "slander against Ireland".
+"If you criticise Netanyahu's policies you are then described as being anti-Semitic.
+That is a disgrace and a slander and it has been a slander against Ireland, against individuals, including myself, people who for example who have worked all their lives in relation to human rights activity," President Higgins said.

 Commercial ties and tourism

 The commercial relationship between Israel and Ireland goes back to the early days of Israeli statehood.
 In 1988, Israeli exports to Ireland were valued at $23.5 million, while Irish exports to Israel were valued at $32.8 million.
 In 2010 Israeli imports from Ireland approached $520 million and exports to Ireland stood at $81 million.

 Israeli exports to Ireland include machinery and electronics, rubber and plastics, chemicals, textiles, optical/medical equipment, gems, and fruit and vegetables.
 Irish exports to Israel include machinery and electronics, chemicals, textiles, foodstuffs, beverages, and optical/medical equipment.
 A bilateral agreement on double taxation signed in 1995 has facilitated economic cooperation.

 In August 2014 controversy erupted when it became public that Ireland had approved export licences for military goods worth up to €6.4m to be shipped to Israel over the previous three years.
 Opposition parties complained that the types of materials sold to Israel were being kept secret from the Irish public.
 While the Irish government refused to give exact details on the type of equipment, updated figures showed military licences totalling €126,637 had been approved in advance of the 2014 Gaza conflict.
 Sinn Féin's Pádraig Mac Lochlainn and Fianna Fáil senator Averil Power demanded more transparency over the export approvals.

 According to Haaretz newspaper, Ireland was the most popular destination for Israeli holidaymakers in 2000.
-In 2004, a peak number of Irish nationals visited Israel to attend the Ireland-Israel World Cup qualifying match.
+In 2005, a peak number of Irish nationals visited Israel to attend the Ireland-Israel World Cup qualifying match.